gustafsson96/you-made-you-fitness/README.md

 * Sign Up Page: Contains a sign up form.

-* Contact Page**: Contains contact information and newletter signup.
+* Contact Page**: Contains contact information and newsletter signup.

 **View for Registered Users:**

 * Home Page**: Contains a hero image with text, in addition to sections with information and buttons linking to the most important pages of the site.

-* Community Pages (blog): Built by different pages related to the sites blog functionality.
+* Community Pages (blog): Built by different pages related to the site's blog functionality.
 Contains pages for viewing, adding, editing and deleting blog posts within each category.

 * Webshop Page**: Page for all products in the webshop.